NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.1.Chapter/Vocabulary.md

      programming: The application of problem solving to creating executable computer programs.

-     computer science: The scienti c and practical approach to computation and its applications.
+     computer science: The scientific and practical approach to computation and its applications.

      algorithm: A procedure or formula for solving a problem, with or without a